-I'm currently a PhD fellow in Cultural Analysis & Theory at Stony Brook University, where I also teach film, philosophy, cultural studies, and writing.
+I am an artist and PhD fellow in Cultural Analysis & Theory at Stony Brook University.
+There I also teach film, philosophy, cultural studies, and writing.

 My artwork inspires and is inspired by my research.
-Primarily a painter, I utilize abstract expressionist techniques, creating layers of texture and color, at times incorporating mixed media (such as sand, fabric, paper, metal leaf, etc.) I often balance these surfaces with detailed brushwork influenced by natural forms—figures, landscapes, and natural patterns.
+Primarily a painter, I use abstract expressionistic techniques, spontaneously creating layers of texture and color, at times incorporating mixed media (such as sand, fabric, paper, metal leaf, etc.) I often balance these surfaces with detailed brushwork influenced by romanticism and natural forms—figures, landscapes, and natural patterns.
 I am drawn to themes I encounter in my research: the uncanny, memory, worldhood, materiality, loss, vitality, and the tension of the nature/culture relation.